 Considering Disposable Postpartum Underwear

-In the weeks immediately following childbirth, disposable underwear proves to be a practical solution, eliminating laundry concerns and providing a fresh, hygienic option with each use.
+In the weeks immediately following childbirth, disposable underwear is a practical solution, eliminating laundry concerns and providing a fresh, hygienic option with each use.
 Especially if you are dealing with a lot of bleeding.

 However, even the best disposable postpartum underwear may not match the breathability and comfort of organic cotton underwear, meaning you may want to start with a disposable option but then switch to natural fibers for the rest of the recovery period.